nazime1/Principles-of-Software/docs/processes.md

 ### Code-And-Fix or Ad-Hoc Process

-The **Code-And-Fix** or **Ad-Hoc** process is familiar to those readers who have taken RPI's data structures: <span style="color:blue;">developers write some code, make up inputs, and debug accordingly</span>.
+The **Code-And-Fix** or **Ad-Hoc** process is familiar to those readers who have taken RPI's data structures: <span style="color:#0091ff;">developers write some code, make up inputs, and debug accordingly</span>.
 Some advantages of this are that there is little or no overhead; programmers can dive right in and see progress quickly.
 This process is useful for small, short-lived projects, but is dangerous for most other projects.
 This process may ignore important tasks and artifacts such as design or testing.
 Sometimes, it is not clear when to start or stop an activity.
 In addition, it can be hard to review code with the ad-hoc method, so scales poorly to multiple people.

 ### Waterfall Process

 ![](images/waterfall.png)

-With the **Waterfall Process** process, <span style="color:blue;">developers tackle all planning up front with an orderly, easy-to-follow sequential process</span>.
+With the **Waterfall Process** process, <span style="color:#0091ff;">developers tackle all planning up front with an orderly, easy-to-follow sequential process</span>.
 Stages are well-defined, so reviews at each stage determine if the product is ready to advance.
 Thus, the waterfall process is ideal for experienced teams on short-term projects and projects with very well-understood requirements.

 There are some drawbacks to using the Waterfall process, though.
 Waterfall assumes requirements are clear and well-understood, and most planning is done upfront.
 Because of that assumption, its rigid and sequential nature does not embrace change well.
 It can be costly to "swim upstream" back to an earlier phase because iteration is limited to the previous or next step.